projectsesame/sesame/CONTRIBUTING.md

 Before a change is submitted it should pass all the pre commit CI jobs.
 If there are unrelated test failures the change can be merged so long as a reference to an issue that tracks the test failures is provided.

-Once a change lands in main it will be built and available at this tag, `ghcr.io/projectcontour/contour:main`.
+Once a change lands in main it will be built and available at this tag, `ghcr.io/projectsesame/Sesame:main`.
-You can read more about the available contour images in the [tagging][7] document.
+You can read more about the available Sesame images in the [tagging][7] document.

 ### Build an image

-To build an image of your change using Contour's `Dockerfile`, run these commands (replacing the repository host and tag with your own):
+To build an image of your change using Sesame's `Dockerfile`, run these commands (replacing the repository host and tag with your own):

 ```
-docker build -t ghcr.io/davecheney/contour:latest .
+docker build -t ghcr.io/davecheney/Sesame:latest .
-docker push ghcr.io/davecheney/contour:latest
+docker push ghcr.io/davecheney/Sesame:latest
 ```
 or, you can use the make helper, like so: